There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 Acyl chloride reacts with aluminum chloride (AlCl3) to produce acyl cations.
 In other words, when the acyl cation, which is an electrophilic agent, is formed, the Friedel-Crafts acylation proceeds.
-When the acid anhydride reacts with AlCl3, the acyl cations are produced as shown below.
+When the acid anhydride reacts with AlCl3, an acyl cation is produced, as shown below.

-In this way, an acyl cation is created and the Friedel-Crafts acylation just described occurs.
+In this way, an acyl cation is created, and the Friedel-Crafts acylation reaction described earlier occurs.
 Since the reaction mechanism is the same, we omit the explanation.

 Earlier, we explained that Friedel-Crafts alkylation reactions produce polysubstituted compounds.
-On the other hand, in Friedel-Crafts acylation, no two acyl groups are attached to the benzene ring.
+On the other hand, in Friedel-Crafts acylation, there will not be two acyl groups attached to the benzene ring.

 When an acyl group is attached to an aromatic ring, the acyl group becomes an electrophilic functional group.
 This reduces the electron density of the benzene ring and makes the aromatic ring less reactive.
 This is why we do not have to worry about the formation of polysubstituted compounds in Friedel-Crafts acylation reactions.

 Electrophilic Aromatic Substitution of Benzene Ring Has the Same Reaction Mechanism